 Energy efficiency and decarbonising heat

-Simply by improving the energy efficiency of UK homes, the Committee on Climate Change (CCC) believes the amount of energy used for heating could fall by 15% by 2030.
+Simply by improving the energy efficiency of UK homes, the Climate Change Committee (CCC) believes the amount of energy used for heating could fall by 15% by 2030.
 The majority of this saving can be achieved through simple, cost-effective insulation.

 Energy efficiency in new homes